BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 # Branch Metrics Cordova/Ionic/Phonegap SDK Reference

-This is a repository of the [Branch Metrics](https://branch.io/) open source Cordova | Phonegap | Ionic SDK.
+This is the repository of the [Branch Metrics](https://branch.io/) open source Cordova | Phonegap | Ionic SDK.

 ## Get the Demo App